 You will find the trench in the beautiful country of Samoa, one of the many island nations in the South Pacific.
 The trench is on the north side of Samoa’s main island of Upolu in the village of Lotofaga.
 It will take you a little over an hour to drive from the capital city of Apia.

 P.S.
 Are you ready to take your dream vacation?
 Our FREE worksheet can help you get there.
-Get it now and start planning your trip today!
-Grab it in the box below.
+Get yours in the box below and start planning your trip today!
 Plus, as a bonus, you’ll receive our weekly email newsletter full of travel tips, advice, and inspiration.